michaelwehrley/egypt/README.md

 * [Ahmose I](https://en.wikipedia.org/wiki/Ahmose_I) finally drove the Hyksos out.
 * This dynasty eventually drove the Hyksos back into Asia under Seqenenre Tao, Kamose and finally Ahmose, first pharaoh of the New Kingdom.

-### New Kingdom
+### New Kingdom (i.e., Age of Gold)

-#### 18th Dynasty (Thebes - Pyramid-shaped mountain - Valley of the Kings)
+#### 18th Dynasty (Thebes [Karnak Temple] - Pyramid-shaped mountain - Valley of the Kings)

-1. [Ahmose I](https://en.wikipedia.org/wiki/Ahmose_I) after kicking out the Hyksos starts the 18th Dynasty.
+1. **1557** [Ahmose I](https://en.wikipedia.org/wiki/Ahmose_I) is from the 17th dynasty but then kicks out the Hyksos starts the 18th Dynasty.
+Military man and sets the tone.

-1. **1500 BCE** [Thutmose I](https://en.wikipedia.org/wiki/Thutmose_I) designed by architect [Ineni](https://en.wikipedia.org/wiki/Ineni)
+1. **1541–1520** [Amenhotep I](https://en.wikipedia.org/wiki/Amenhotep_I).
+His name is Ahunhoptem: `-Amun` - "To please the God `Amun`" (`Amun` is the main god of Thebes). **Honors Seqenenre's mother and wife!** HUGE!
+He is setting a tradition of Queens.
+Gives his **wife** a title of **The God's Wife**.
+He also goes to Nubia to conquer their well known **archers** and decimated them. **Separates** his tomb and mortuary (offerings) temple.
+He doesn't want people who come to see his tomb.
+So go to my temple, bot tomb.
+Left no sons.

+1. **1520–1492 BCE** [Thutmose I](https://en.wikipedia.org/wiki/Thutmose_I). `Thut` is the God of Writing & `Moses` is born so it means The God of Writing is born.
+Note: `Moses` is an Egyptian name!
+He married the right woman - married the daughter of Ahmose.
+Went further down the Nile pass the cateracs (4th caterack) - the rocks!
+So hard for them to navigate and they are so bad in the water that they usually go at night in May or June when it is low and at night in full moon.
+He expanded Egypt's territorial extent during his reign by conquering Nubia and the "sand dwellers".
+He also goes north into Iraq.  **First** king to be burried in the **Valley of the Kings**.
+His tomb was designed by architect [Ineni](https://en.wikipedia.org/wiki/Ineni) - no one see or hear.
+West valley and where he didn't think people would visit or settle; and one entrance to the valley.
+Also erects largest obeliskqs at Karnak Temple.
+His daughter is **[Hatshepsut](/https://en.wikipedia.org/wiki/Hatshepsut)** the only royal one left when Thutmose I dies!

+1. **1492–1479** [Thutmose II](https://en.wikipedia.org/wiki/Thutmose_II) Son of Thutmose I is a half-brother of Hatshepsut.
+Grandson of Amenhotep I through his mother, Mutnofret.
+He becomes pharaoh by marrying Hatshepsut - "long" marriage.

+* **1479–1458** [Queen Hatshepsut](/https://en.wikipedia.org/wiki/Hatshepsut).
+Temple @ [Deir_el-Bahari](https://en.wikipedia.org/wiki/Deir_el-Bahari).
+Step-son and nephew was [Thutmose III](https://en.wikipedia.org/wiki/Thutmose_III), but he was too young so she took over.
+Builds temple @ [Deir el-Bahari](https://en.wikipedia.org/wiki/Deir_el-Bahari).
+She does this b/c [Mentuhotep II](https://en.wikipedia.org/wiki/Mentuhotep_II) built his temple here and hew as the great unifier of Egypt after the first Intermediate Period.
+The hieroglyphic describe that later she declared herself king.
+However, her name was carved out by [Thutmose III](https://en.wikipedia.org/wiki/Thutmose_III).
+The walls depict: traveling to Punt.
+Thebes to Red Sea to the south to bring back giraffes.
+The walls depict first accurate images of sub-sahara Africa; and bringing back Frankensense and Mur PLANTS.
+The walls describe her devine birth: The God Amun (i.e., the hidden one) descized as her father, Thutmose I, visits her mother and the result is that her mother becomes pregnant.

-1. **1500 BCE** [Thutmose III](https://en.wikipedia.org/wiki/Thutmose_III) Conquered Nubia (west Nile) and the Kingdom of Kush (East Nile).
-They were the the gate keepers to the heart of Africa.
+1. **1500 BCE** Thutmose II has a son with a different mother: [Thutmose III](https://en.wikipedia.org/wiki/Thutmose_III) and decides to have him marry Hatshepsut - his **step-mom** & **aunt**.
+Son of Thutmose II.
+May have ruled jointly with Hatshepsut, his aunt and step-mother, during the early part of her reign.
+Famous for his territorial expansion into Levant and Nubia (west Nile) and the Kingdom of Kush (East Nile - the gate keepers to the heart of Africa.
+Under his reign, the Ancient Egyptian Empire was at its greatest extent.
+Ruled during the height of Egypt's Power.
+Late in his reign, he obliterated Hatshepsut's name and image from temples and monuments.

 1. [Jebel Barkal](https://en.wikipedia.org/wiki/Jebel_Barkal) rock formation had a strange additional rock formation that looked like the cobra and white crown/hat of the south that Egyptian's ware.
 Kushite rulers became pharoahs.
 Create 200 pyramids - more than in all of Egypt.
 Smaller and steeper wuht flat tops.
 [Meroë](https://en.wikipedia.org/wiki/Mero%C3%AB)

-## Age of Gold
 1. **1327 BCE** Death of Tutankhamun.
 The mask that covers his face is considered the most beautiful works of art ever crafted in gold.

 ## Manetho